-MARNING: Do not allow fans to blow directly into fireplace.
-Avoid any drafts that alter burner flame patterns.
+MARNING: Do not allow fans or any other drafts that alter burner flame to blow directly into the heater.
+They create drafts that alter burner flame patterns, which can cause sooting.

-WARNING: Do not use a blower insert, heat exchange insert or other accessory not approved for use with this heater.
+MARNING: Do not use a blower insert, heat exchange insert, or other accessory not approved for use with this heater.